-According to the Income Tax Law, an additional tax at 10% of unappropriated earnings is provided for as income tax in the year the shareholders approve the retain earnings.
+According to the Income Tax Act in the R.O.C Income Tax Law, an additional tax of unappropriated earnings is provided for as income tax in the year the shareholders approve the retain earnings.

 Adjustments of prior years' tax liabilities are added to or deducted from the current year's tax provision.